twilio/twilio-video-app-ios/README.md

 1. Use the Twilio Console to [generate a Twilio Access Token](https://www.twilio.com/docs/video/tutorials/user-identity-access-tokens#generate-in-console).
 It is not necessary to enter a room name.
 1. Replace `TWILIO_ACCESS_TOKEN` in [CommunityAuthStore.swift](https://github.com/twilio/twilio-video-app-ios/blob/master/VideoApp/VideoApp/Stores/Auth/Community/CommunityAuthStore.swift) with your Twilio access token.

+This manual process for generating a Twilio access token minimizes setup but it is only useful for testing.
+To automate generation of Twilio access tokens for a production app see [User Identify & Access Tokens](https://www.twilio.com/docs/video/tutorials/user-identity-access-tokens) documentation.

 ### Run

 1. In Xcode use the [scheme menu](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/BuildingYourApp.html) to select the `Video-Community` scheme.
 1. In Xcode use the [scheme menu](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/BuildingYourApp.html) to select a destination.
 Not all features work in the simulator so select a device for best results.
 1. Run `⌘R` the app.

+The `Video-Twilio` and `Video-Internal` schemes are for use by Twilio employees only.

 ### Start video conference